Gangs in Australia: Sunshine Coast

+East and Southeast Asian gangs

-As of 2012, in terms of Chinese gang activity, highly organised crime syndicates in Sydney have looked to Chinese youths on student visas for their recruitment drives.
+As of 2012, Chinese organised crime syndicates in Sydney have looked to Chinese youths on student visas for their recruitment drives.
 In a 2011 report, multimillion-dollar prostitution rackets have been operating in Melbourne for several years, one of the largest by Mulgrave woman Xue Di Yan.

 In 1988 media report stated: 'criminal gangs are moving into drugs and gambling, establishing links with Australian crime figures'.